sumeetmathpati/cs-gate/_toc/regular_expression/regular-expressions.md

 ---
 title: Regular Expressions
-description: "Regular Expressions."
+description: "Regular Expressions tutorial."
-nav_order: 5
+nav_order: 3
-child_of: Regular Languages and Finite Automata
+parent: true
+mathjax: true
 ---

 - **Regular expression is an expression that can generate exactly those strings which are in regular language.**
 - It's an declarative way of representation of regular language.